ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 to enable interception by intermediaries.
 Clients that are configured to enable interception might choose to disable Oblivious HTTP in order to ensure that content is accessible to middleboxes.

-# Repurposing the Encapsulation Format {#repurposing}

-The encrypted payload of an OHTTP request and response is a binary HTTP message {{BINARY}}.
-Client and target agree on this encrypted payload type by specifying the media type "message/bhttp" in the HPKE info string and HPKE export context string for request and response encryption, respectively.

-Future specifications may repurpose the encapsulation mechanism described in
-{{hpke-encapsulation}}.
-This requires that the specification define a new media type.
-The encapsulation process for that content type can follow the same process, using new constant strings for the HPKE info and exporter context inputs.

-For example, a future specification might encapsulate DNS messages, which use the "application/dns-message" media type {{?RFC8484}}.
-In the definition of new, encrypted media types, specifications might define the use of string "application/dns-message request" (plus a zero byte and the header for the full value) for request encryption and the string "application/dns-message response" for response encryption.

 # IANA Considerations